dalaing/cofun/blog/drafts/coproducts_for_free_and_products_for_cofree.md

 data TotalF k = Total (Int -> k)
 ```
-and you can write functor instances for these
+and we can write `Functor` instances for these:
 ```haskell
 instance Functor AddF where
   fmap f (Add x k) = Add x (f . k)